 No student is required to attend in-person classes.
 All students have the option to learn remotely at any time.

-Whichever mode of instruction they choose, students must adhere to the class schedules they are given.
-For example, if a student is scheduled (and able) to attend in-person classes on a given day, they should plan to come to school; they cannot switch between in-person and virtual participation casually.
+Students cannot casually switch from remote to in-person classes and vice versa.
 This is because, for students attending in-person classes, knowing who is in the building is critical to ensuring the safety of all students, faculty, and staff.
 And, for students attending classes remotely, knowing who will be joining a class virtually helps teachers plan their lessons and attend to the needs of all students.

 Reminder, too, that no student may attend in-person classes without having a completed Informed Consent form on file.